COS301-SE-2025/Save-n-Bite/documentation/SRS-V2.md

 ## 7. Architectural Requirements

 ### 7.1 Architectural Design Strategy
+This is a stub section.
 ---

 ### 7.2 Architectural Strategies
+This is a stub section.
 ---

 ### 7.3 Architectural Quality Requirements